DPM1997/TFGMecanography/TO DO LIST.md

 Add a background for the gamezone, that differs for background Add an Text to identify the hitzone
 Create a menu for the SelectLevels
+Add a function that calculates the timeToWait from the timeToAppear et viceversa

 ## Low Priority
 Add the English dicctionary in the code
 Create code in ScriptBajada for the lenguages
 Modify all the letter to white
+Modify all the icons to white and define the buttons things

 # CHANGE VERSION